thelatinatech/thelatinatech/README.md

 🎓 m.s. in cybersecurity (currently in progress) & b.s. in management information systems

-👩‍💻 current: intelligence analyst intern ; former: it business operations analyst
+👩‍💻 current: intelligence analyst

-🌱 i'm learning python, r, sql
+🌱 i'm learning python

 <!---
 thelatinatech/thelatinatech is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.